The In’s and Out’s of Pre-College Internships

 Because internships are intended to be learning opportunities, many of them will not pay you.
 If you need the money, you may want to get a paying job instead.
 But you don’t have to look at it as a lost opportunity or think that colleges will look poorly on you for not securing an internship instead.
 Having a job in high school shows colleges that you are a hard worker, particularly if you have had one for a long time.
 And if you have been working in the same job for all four years of high school, you are also showing colleges that you are dedicated.
 As a high school student, it may be difficult to find paying jobs that closely relate to your interests or intended major in college, but be creative and do a little digging.
 For instance, if you are interested in teaching, look into paid tutoring opportunities or other jobs that involve working with kids, such as teacher’s aides in Sunday school classes.
 If you are considering a career in business, contact local businesses to see if they need desk clerks or receptionists.

 Although many internships are unpaid, they do offer an educational element and will give you the opportunity to develop specific skills in certain fields or get research experience.
 Many careers require internships before an applicant is offered any kind of paid role in that field, although most won’t expect you to have completed them before you begin college.
 Therefore, securing one in high school shows admissions committees that you are very serious about your chosen field and that you push yourself to learn outside of school.
 Internships can also connect you with important members of your field who can be helpful in your career, during college and beyond, as mentors, teachers, and professionals who can connect you with other people in the same field.
 Compared with paying jobs, internships often require a smaller time commitment.
 Rather than working 9-5 Monday through Friday, you may work only 6 or so hours in a day, or work only a few days out of the week.
-They are also usually set within a fixed period of time (e.g. summer or a semester), so there is a discrete beginning and end.
+They are also usually set within a fixed period of time (e.g. summer or a semester), so there are a discrete beginning and end.

 What Kind of Internship Should You Pursue?

-Once you have decided that you would like to participate in an internship, think about what kind of skills you are looking to develop and what kind of activities you find stimulating inside and outside school.
+Once you have decided that you would like to participate in an internship, think about what kind of skills you are looking to develop and what kind of activities you find stimulating inside and outside of school.
 If you’re struggling to come up with internship ideas, make a list of the subjects in which you excel or find particularly engaging, and think about real-world applications of the skills involved in those subjects.
 For example, if you are a history buff, look into law offices or history museums.

 As with any extracurricular activity, you should look for something that is intellectually challenging and requires some type of regular commitment.
 It should also involve an activity you actually enjoy doing.